-Stereochemical Assignments from C Spectra
+Stereochemical Assignments from 13C Spectra

-NMR spectroscopy, in particular C spectroscopy, is without doubt the method of choice to establish the three-dimensional structure of organic molecules.
+NMR spectroscopy, in particular 13C spectroscopy, is without doubt the method of choice to establish the three-dimensional structure of organic molecules.
 Only X-ray diffraction provides more definitive results, although the requirement of a crystalline sample severely limits its application.
 It is now practical to routinely calculate the NMR spectra of organic molecules.
-In time, the availability of a virtual NMR spectrometer will offer organic chemists an entirely new paradigm for structure determination, that is direct comparison of a measured spectrum with calculated spectra for one or more chemically reasonable candidates.
+The availability of a "virtual NMR spectrometer" offers organic chemists an entirely new paradigm for structure determination, that is direct comparison of a measured spectrum with calculated spectra for one or more chemically reasonable candidates.